aivanzhang/panda_patrol/examples/airflow/README.md

-# Add Panda Patrols to your Airflow Data Tests
+# Integrate Panda Patrols with Airflow
-This example shows how Panda Patrols can be added to data tests inside your Airflow DAGs.
+This example shows how Panda Patrols integrated with your Airflow DAGs.
 It creates a basic Airflow DAG with a single task `get_values_task` task that has a list of values (that it has gotten from somewhere) and runs a few tests on that list of values.
 Patrols are already setup for the tests.

 ## Setup
 1. Run the install script.
 This configures Airflow and then installs the Airflow and Panda Patrol packages.
+Finally it installs the ydata-profiling package.
     ```bash
     chmod +x install.sh
     ./install.sh
+    pip install ydata-profiling
     ```
 2. Run the start script.
 This starts the Airflow server using the dags found in the current directory.
     ```bash
     chmod +x start.sh
     ./start.sh
     ```
 3. Modify the `.env`.
 Note that the `SMTP_*` and `PATROL_EMAIL` values are dummy values.
-You will need to replace them with your own values.
+You will need to replace them with your own values if you want email alerts. `SLACK_WEBHOOK` is also a dummy value.
+You will need to replace it with your own value if you want slack alerts.
 4. Start the Panda Patrol server.
-This is needed to run the patrols.
     ```bash
     python -m panda_patrol
     ```